Family Fun

 Live chocolate-making demo at Casa Coronel Museo del Cacao in Casco Viejo

-Chocolate Experiences in Casco Viejo
+Family fun in Casco Viejo Chocolate Experiences

 Family fun in Casco Viejo offers several ways to explore the story of chocolate — from bean to bar.
 Visitors can learn about cacao’s roots, sample handmade treats, and watch live chocolate-making demonstrations in an intimate, interactive setting.
 A sweet stop for families, food lovers, and curious travelers.